wasp-lang/wasp/web/docs/language/features.md

     Alternatively, you could add a `displayName` property to your User entity and assign it using the details of their Google account, as described in **Overrides** below
   :::
-- Here is a link to the default implementations: https://github.com/wasp-lang/wasp/blob/release/waspc/data/Generator/templates/server/src/routes/auth/passport/google/googleDefaults.js .
+- Here is a link to the default implementations: https://github.com/wasp-lang/wasp/blob/release/waspc/data/Generator/templates/server/src/routes/auth/passport/google/defaults.js .
 These can be overriden as explained below.

-#### Overrides
+#### Google Overrides
 If you require modifications to the above, you can add one or more of the following to your `auth.methods.google` dictionary:

 ```js